scarborough-courtney/ohimanual/conceptual/ohi-concguide.md

 ## **Sense of Place**

-> The sense of place goal aims to capture the aspects of coastal and marine systems that people value as part of their cultural identity and connectedness to the marine environment.
+> The **Sense of Place** goal aims to capture the aspects of coastal and marine systems that people value as part of their cultural identity and connectedness to the marine environment.

 This definition includes people living near the ocean and those who live far from it and still derive a sense of identity or value from knowing particular places or species exist.
 Since few groups, communities, or states have explicitly described the attributes of the coastal and ocean environments that have special cultural meaning, the Index assesses the conditions that reflect how well this goal is being delivered through two sub-goals, **Iconic Species** and **Lasting Special Places**.
 The overall **Sense of Place** goal is then the arithmetic mean of the two sub-goal scores.